 Named after a pirate hanged nearby in 1701, The Captain Kidd in Wapping is a maze of different seating areas, almost all overlooking the Thames.
 A large outside patio allows drinking and dining right at the water's edge, while two upper floors both offer prime views of the water.
 The food isn't the reason people come, but it's a step beyond most basic pub fare.

-Before launching Dalston Italian Rotorino recently, Stevie Parle opened this internationally-influenced restaurant overlooking Portobello Docks near Westbourne Park.
-It’s set above the showroom for designer Tom Dixon and the restaurant has been styled by the man himself.
-Bright-coloured tables and chairs, large low-hanging lights and bare brick walls are smack-you-in-the-face cool, but its the panoramic views onto the water that steal the show.
+This internationally-influenced restaurant overlooking Portobello Docks near Westbourne Park.
+It's set above the showroom for designer Tom Dixon and the restaurant has been styled by the man himself.
+Bright-coloured tables and chairs, large low-hanging lights and bare brick walls are smack-you-in-the-face cool, but it's the panoramic views onto the water that steal the show.
 Menus vary from day to day, but expect seasonal produce to play centre stage.
 On the last Wednesday of each month, Dock Kitchen puts together a fixed menu for the whole table to share based around a place, book, or some other kind of concept.

-A public house has stood where The Dove is now on Hammersmith riverside since the 17th Century, and the site has been owned by Fuller’s since 1796.
-The best bit about the pub’s history is just how easy it is to see: you’ll need to duck your head as you enter, floorboards creek underfoot, and for much of the year an open fire roars.
-Charming as the inside is, its place in this list is down primarily to its riverside terrace, overlooking a wide, tranquil and wildlife-rich part of the Thames.
-Naturally, it’s less tranquil when the boat race is on.
-Drinks consist of Fuller’s ales, the usual big brand beers and a basic selection of wine and spirits, while the food is decent though far from gastro.
+A public house has stood where The Dove is now on the Hammersmith riverside since the 17th Century, and the site has been owned by Fuller's since 1796.
+You'll need to duck your head as you enter, floorboards creek underfoot, and for much of the year an open fire roars.
+Charming as the inside is, its place in this list is down to its riverside terrace, overlooking a wide, tranquil and wildlife-rich part of the Thames.
+(Naturally, it's less tranquil when the boat race is on.)
+Drinks consist of Fuller's ales, the usual big brand beers and a basic selection of wine and spirits, while the food is decent — though far from gastro.

 Feng Shang Princess

 How do you beat being by the water?
 By being on the water, of course.
-It’s this unusual quirk that wins the floating Chinese restaurant near Regent’s Park its inclusion here.
-The food is a Western-friendly take on Cantonese dishes, fine but unspectacular.
-The views out of the small windows of the pagoda-styled ship onto a leafy part of Regent’s Canal are easily the best bit.
+It's this unusual quirk that wins the floating Chinese restaurant near Regent's Park its inclusion here.
+The food is a Western-friendly take on Cantonese dishes — fine but unspectacular.
+The views out of the small windows of the pagoda-styled ship onto a leafy part of Regent's Canal are worth the trip alone.

 This Docklands gastropub is a tad off the beaten track but well worth the trip from Canary Wharf station.
 Hearty British dishes are executed with flair in the main dining room where a good balance is struck between pub classics and fancier gastro offerings.
-The roast dinners are out-standing, having recently featured in our 20 of London’s best Sunday roasts list.
-There’s also plenty of space to linger with a pints or a cocktail, including an open-air terrace overlooking the O2 right by the choppy Docklands waters.
+The roast dinners are outstanding.
+There's also plenty of space to linger with a pints or a cocktail, including an open-air terrace overlooking The O2 right by the choppy Docklands waters.

 Le Pont De La Tour

-There could be few more impressive places for a restaurant than Le Pont De La Tour’s right on the bank of the Thames, overlooking Tower Bridge and the City.
-Both food and service are almost as picture perfect as the view at this long-standing, if pricey, fish-focused French restaurant.
-Grab a spot on the heated terrace and tuck into seafood platters, grilled lobsters and other classics before ending on a selection from the truly epic cheese trolley.
-It’s a plush restaurant that likes to pamper its diners, a good choice for a special occasion.
+There could be few more impressive locations for a restaurant than Le Pont De La Tour's — right on the bank of the Thames, overlooking Tower Bridge and the City.
+Both food and service are as perfect as the view at this long-standing, if pricey, fish-focused French restaurant.
+Grab a spot on the heated terrace and tuck into seafood platters, grilled lobsters and other classics before ending on a selection from the epic cheese trolley.
+It's a plush restaurant that likes to pamper its diners — save it for a special occasion.

-Gordon Ramsay’s foray into the world of gastropubs didn’t go that well, with two out of three of his ventures closing.
-The Narrow is the one that remains, but it’s recently undergone a revamp and menu overhaul that takes it firmly from pub to restaurant - and a rather nice one at that.
-It’s a more relaxed and much more affordable affair than many of his other venues, and comes with the bonus of a terrace right on the water’s edge in Limehouse.
+Gordon Ramsay's foray into the world of gastropubs didn't go that well — with two out of three of his ventures closing.
+The Narrow remains, and there's a reason for that.
+It's a more relaxed and much more affordable affair than many of Ramsay's other venues, and comes with the bonus of a terrace right on the water's edge in Limehouse.
 A British menu features the likes of slow roast pork belly with cider and apple sauce, and beer battered line caught haddock.

 The Perkin Reveller

-Named after a figure in Chaucer’s Canterbury Tales who loves nothing more than eating, drinking, merriment and mischief, it’s fitting that The Perkin Reveller is a venue with so much character.
-It’s not only set right on the Thames, but immediately next to the Tower of London and partially within the bowels of Tower Bridge itself.
-Modern versions of Medieval banquet fare include steak with smoked bone marrow mash, crab on toast and scotch eggs, with hefty mains and bar snacks available.
+Named after a figure in Chaucer's Canterbury Tales who loves nothing more than eating, drinking, merriment and mischief, it's fitting that The Perkin Reveller is a venue with so much character.
+Not only is it set right on the Thames, but immediately next to the Tower of London and partially within the bowels of Tower Bridge itself.
+Modern versions of Medieval banquet fare include pork and apple sausage with mustard mash, with hefty mains and bar snacks available.
 A tome of cocktails focussing on London gin, and beers served in pewter tankards make the drinks just as appealing.

 The Proud Archivist

-A relative newcomer to Haggerston’s burgeoning dining scene, The Proud Archivist is part caff, part restaurant, part art gallery.
+A relative newcomer to Haggerston's burgeoning dining scene, The Proud Archivist is part caff, part restaurant, part art gallery.
 It’s an easy place to kill time: light and bright, with upbeat music, friendly staff and arty excitement for the eyes dotted all over the shop.
-Not to mention its double-height full glass windows overlooking Regent’s Canal.
-Pob by for a coffee and a flick through the papers, a glass of wine by the water, or a full breakfast.
-It’s worth trying out some of the main dishes, too; we enjoyed meltingly soft roasted pork belly recently.
-And you can’t get much more summery than a dish of vodka and poppy seed cured salmon served with watermelon granita.
+Not to mention its double-height full glass windows overlooking Regent's Canal.
+Pop by for a coffee and a flick through the papers, a glass of wine by the water, or a full breakfast (they do a mean eggs benedict).

 The River Café